bit-docs/bit-docs-generate-html/site/default/templates/content.mustache.md

 other available templates.

-For instance, [bit-docs-js] provides the `signature.mustache` template that can be included to show a function signature in the generated output:
+For instance, [bit-docs-js] provides the `signature.mustache` template that can be included to show function signatures in the generated output:

 ```
 {{#unless hideBody}}